uio-bmi/StarSignDNA/README.rst

   %ks = list(range(3, 10)): default range of the number of signatures
   %lambdas = [0, 0.01,0.05, 0.1, 0.2]: default range of lambda

+Input mutational catalogue needs to be provided in the dataset folder
 ::
   %rule test_train_split:
   % "results/{dataset}/pcawg_skin_21.txt"